 Financial officers are responsible for initiating the process of purchasing project materials (team credit card or purchase order) and reimbursements.
 The financial officers will have a team credit card in their name.

 Financial officers are expected to keep receipts, keep an accounting ledger for the project, and be prepared to provide a budget status report at each team meeting.
-Each week they will update an expenditures spreadsheet (.xls) documenting all charges—credit card, requests for payments, and requests for reimbursements.
+Each week they will update an expenditures spreadsheet (.xlsx) documenting all charges—credit card, requests for payments, and requests for reimbursements.
 The spreadsheets may also be reviewed by lab instructors during weekly staff meetings.

 In many cases the financial officers also play a lead role in product cost modeling.